NiGhTTraX/strong-mock/README.md

 ### Setting multiple expectations

 You can set as many expectations as you want by calling `when()` multiple times.
+If you have multiple expectations with the same arguments they will be consumed in the order they were created.

 ```typescript
 when(foo.bar(23)).thenReturn('awesome');